 Fibre is beneficial because it adds bulk.
 A high-fibre diet will help you feel full for a longer period, leading you to eat fewer calories overall.
 It is also good for your health.
 Fibre is largely found in plant-based foods such as wholegrains, cereals, fruit and vegetables.

 Make wise food choices.
 If you want a slice of bread, opt for wholemeal bread because it can make you feel fuller than white bread.
-You can also look out for food with the Higher in Wholegrain Healthier Choice Symbol as these food products contain at least 25% or more fibre content compared to similar products from the same food categories.
+You can also look out for food with the Higher in Wholegrain Healthier Choice Symbol as these food products contain at least 25% or more fibre content compared to similar products from the same food category.

 High-fibre food generally takes longer to chew.
 This automatically slows down the speed at which you eat and may give your brain time to register and stop eating signals coming from the stomach.
 This may take up to 20 minutes.